-So, then, what is connection between male or female on the one hand, and being human on the other?
+So, then, what is the connection between male or female on the one hand, and being human on the other?
 It does not affect that one has a human nature: one’s gender does not elevate or detract from one’s being a human being.
 Perhaps, it’s better to say that gender affects how one participates in human nature.
 “It might be better to say that men and women share human nature equally but differently, according to their respective generative abilities.
 In an analogous way, being blue-eyed and being brown-eyed pertain equally but differently to the human power of vision.”
-Nevertheless gender must be a more significant personal attribute than eye-colour, since it involves distinct organs, activities, and purposes.
+Nevertheless, gender must be a more significant personal attribute than eye-color, since it involves distinct organs, activities, and purposes.
 It is also more uniform than other less significant attributes, which appear more sporadically throughout the human population.

-Thomas has two classifications of accidents: (1) a logical one classification (in terms of genus, species, etc.) in The Disputed Questions on the Soul and (2) a metaphysical classification (as arising from form and matter) in On Being and Essence:
+Thomas has two classifications of accidents: (1) a logical classification (in terms of genus, species, etc.) in The Disputed Questions on the Soul and (2) a metaphysical classification (as arising from form and matter) in On Being and Essence:

 On the logical classification there are three sorts of accidents: proper accidents (eg. risibility in humans) result from the principles of the species and so characterise all members, inseparable accidents (eg. masculine and feminine) result from the principles of the individual through permanent causation and so characterise that member in a lasting fashion, and separable accidents (eg. sitting and walking) flow from the principles of the individual through temporary causation and so only characterise that member at particular times.
 The main focus here is the inseparable accidents, however it’s not clear what other examples of such accidents there are.
-Aquinas gives examples like eye colour, bone structure, and natural temperament, but as noted above these seem less significant than gender.
+Aquinas gives examples like eye color, bone structure, and natural temperament, but as noted above these seem less significant than gender.
 A question arises as to which principles of the individual (soul, or body, or both) bring these accidents about.
 This is addressed by his metaphysical classification in On Being and Essence.

-Regarding the metaphysical classification we note that the whole substance is the true subject of all accidents, but since humans are composed of two principles (form and matter) certain accidents flow more from form and others more from matter.
+Regarding the metaphysical classification, we note that the whole substance is the true subject of all accidents, but since humans are composed of two principles (form and matter) certain accidents flow more from form and others more from matter.
 Thomas describes four kinds of accident (two following from form primarily, and two following from matter primarily).
-First of those following from form, rational activities — understanding and willing — occur entirely in the soul and have no share in matter (though there is a measure of dependence on the physical sense organs).
+First, of those following from form, rational activities — understanding and willing — occur entirely in the soul and have no share in matter (though there is a measure of dependence on the physical sense organs).
 “Other accidents following from form, like sensation, do have a share in matter since they properly reside in the composite substance.
 The soul, that is, originates powers of sensation but it can’t sense on its own.”
-“Moving downward, accidents following from matter will always have some relation to form since matter on its own is pure potency, ucharacterised by any feature.”
+“Moving downward, accidents following from matter will always have some relation to form since matter on its own is pure potency, uncharacterized by any feature.”
 So, in the third case, some accidents following from matter relate to a particular kind of form.
 For Aquinas, masculine and feminine are accidents that follow from matter but precisely in relation to an animal form.
-So when the animal dies, and the animal form is separated from the body, it is no longer gendered in an univocal way.
-Finally, “other accidents following from matter relate to a more general form, as one’s skin colour occurs through matter’s relation to the form of some elemental mixture.
-The colour thus remains even after the person has died.”
+So when the animal dies, and the animal form is separated from the body, it is no longer gendered in a univocal way.
+Finally, “other accidents following from matter relate to a more general form, as one’s skin color occurs through matter’s relation to the form of some elemental mixture.
+The color thus remains even after the person has died.”

 Combining the two accounts, Aquinas takes gender to be an inseparable accident following from one’s matter in direct relation to one’s substantial form as an animal.
 This helps us distinguish it from other inseparable accidents, as they would follow from one’s matter in direct relation to some form other than one’s animal substantial form.
 It seems that gender is the only example of this special class of inseparable accident we have, and so it is in this sense a metaphysically unique feature.